Black Friday 2025

 In the previous posts, we know how to show the featured restaurants using page builders.
 However, what if you don’t use any page builder, how can you do it?
 The answer is using MB Views.
 In today’s practice, let’s see how to display the featured restaurants using Meta Box only with the help of MB Views.

-This is a section on the homepage that I created for example to show the featured restaurants:
+This is a section on the homepage that I created, for example, to show the featured restaurants:

 The example of the created section

-This homepage is built by Gutenberg and there is a section to show the featured restaurants which are chosen manually in the backend.
+This homepage is built by Gutenberg, and there is a section to show the featured restaurants, which are chosen manually in the backend.

 Video Version